-The Company and the other RAFAKO Group members (the "Group") operate on a market dominated by large, mainly international players.
+The Group operates on a market dominated by large, mainly international players.
 On this market, contracts are typically awarded as part of tenders announced by customers, and projects can take as much as several years to complete.

-Given the significance of factors such as experience, credentials and technological and financial capabilities in bidding for new contracts, the Group faces a limited number of competitors, which are typically companies specialising in EPC projects.
+Given the significance of such factors as experience, credentials and technological and financial capabilities in bidding for new contracts, the Group faces a limited number of competitors, which are typically companies specialising in EPC projects.
 In line with market requirements, the majority of the Group's projects are also being implemented in this format.

-The Group operates on the Polish market (87.8% of revenue in 2015 came from domestic sales) and foreign markets (12.2% of revenue in 2015).
-Given the limited number of projects and customers on each market, as well as specific contract requirements, contractors competing with the Company over projects in Poland (major foreign companies often have branches in Poland) usually also bid for foreign contracts.
+The Group operates on the Polish market (92.0% of revenue in 2015 came from domestic sales) and foreign markets (8.0% of revenue in 2015).
+Given the limited number of projects and customers on each market, as well as specific contract requirements, contractors competing with the Group companies over projects in Poland (major foreign companies often have branches in Poland) usually also bid for foreign contracts.